tiepdotme/home/_spinning-reels/300-series.md

 ---
 layout: product
 permalink: /spinning-reels/300-series/
-title: 300 Series
+title: IRT300
 series: 300
 type: spinning
 price: "519.00"
-description: The 300 series spinning reel is versatile, balancing size and power.
+description: The IRT300 spinning reel is versatile, balancing size and power.
 long_description: |
-  The 300 series spinning reel is versatile, balancing size and power.
+  The IRT300 spinning reel is versatile, balancing size and power.

   This spinning reel is designed for kayak and in-shore fishing applications, and works well as either in salt water for flounder and redfish or in fresh water for small mouth bass, salmon, and muskie.

-  The 300 series spinning reel nicely complements a rod with a 8-12 lb. test monofilament line or 15 lb. braided line.
+  The IRT300 spinning reel nicely complements a rod with a 8-12 lb. test monofilament line or 15 lb. braided line.
 features:
   - Aluminum Body
   - Customizable colors and engraving